porter-finance/v1-core/docs/BondFactory.md

 function isTokenAllowListEnabled() external view returns (bool)
 ```

-If enabled, usable tokens are restricted to those with the ALLOWED_TOKEN role.
+If enabled, tokens used as paymentToken and collateralToken are restricted to those with the ALLOWED_TOKEN role.

 #### Returns